keithpitt/jest/Readme.md

 //= require ./src/song
 ```

-You can use the command line option `-I` to include a path that the requires will look in.
+You can use the command line option `-I` to include a path that the required files will look for in.
 For example, if you do this:

 ```javascript
 //= require jquery
 ```

-You can run define what folder to look for the `jquery` file in:
+You can define what folder to look for the `jquery` file in like so:

 ```bash
 jest -I vendor/assets/javascript specs/player_spec.js